circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

         type: string
     ```

     You will need to declare the parameters you expect to receive from the API.
-In this case, under the `parameters` key, we definte an "image-tag" to be expected in the JSON payload of a POST request to the _Trigger New Pipeline_ endpoint.
+In this case, under the `parameters` key, we define an "image-tag" to be expected in the JSON payload of a POST request to the _Trigger New Pipeline_ endpoint.

 7. Now we can run a `curl` request that passes variables in a POST request, similar to the following: